henrypoydar/lighthouse-pm/README.markdown

 Lighthouse PM
 --------------

 A merb app for adding some rudimentary project management oversight and insight to Lighthouse tickets.
+Essentially produces a single web page with milestone summaries that include brief ticket listings and estimated and actual development times.
+Also allows for inline changing of ticket titles.

+Assumes you are using Lighthouse to track development tasks, perhaps in addition to bugs issues.
+Works best if you setup your lighthouse tickets as follows:

+1.)
+Tickets are grouped into brief sprint-like milestones.

+2.)
+Tickets are named in a way that you can better scan the list.
+For example:

+	Component Foo - complete the Bar functionality per the FooBar story Component Foo - add print CSS styles
+	Compenent Bar - spec models

+3.)
+Open tickets have estimated times, closed tickets have both estimated and actual times.
+For example:

+	Component Foo - complete the Bar functionality per the FooBar story EST:4d ACT:5d

 ### Requirements
 * merb